Let’s Talk About Magnesium

 How Much Magnesium is the Right Amount?

 The USDA has published a fact sheet on magnesium.
-Their list reflects the recommended amounts needed.
+Their list reflects the recommended amounts needed for magnesium for health.
 The following table is from their site:

 |Birth to 6 months||30 mg*||30 mg*|